 Veena Maheshwari:

 Yeah.
-So, I would suggest sticking to what you really believe in and you really know about because when you look at the really famous authors, they just stick to one area they can write about.
+So, I would suggest sticking to what you really believe in and what you really know about because when you look at the really famous authors, they just stick to one area they can write about.

 Priya Florence Shah:

-I mean people like fiction, people will read fiction.
+I mean people like fiction, so people will read fiction.
 They like that formula, right?
 They like to know that things are going to follow a certain sequence that they can relate to so that matters.

 So that’s very important to become almost like a guardian.
 It’s also a lot of fun for your readers because they can value that voice.